-- List creation: For each SSU, the Ipsos list was combined with the Government list and duplicate business names were removed so individual businesses appeared only once in the combined list.
-The combined list had greater representation of informal and micro businesses than the Government list alone and better coverage of larger and out-of-the-way businesses. - Individual businesses: Within each SSU, individual businesses were selected at random using a systematic selection interval (i.e. every "Nth" business).
-Once a business was identified. enumerators proceeded to gain consent for the interview.
+Once a business was identified from the sample list, enumerators proceeded to gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
 If a business was not available, or the respondent requested that the interview be rescheduled, enumerators made three attempts to reach the business.
-If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal.

-Survey participation was completely optional, dependent on explicit respondent consent, and noncompensated.
-Enumerators administered the screening and survey using pre-programmed tablets for data entry, ensuring consistency in the questionnaire administration.
+If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal (see figure to the right).
+Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.